OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. Run the command `ngrok http [port] -host-header=localhost:[port]`.
 Replace `[port]` with the port portion of the URL noted above.

 1. The ngrok application will fill the entire prompt window.

-Make note of the forwarding address using HTTPS.
-This address is required in the next step.
+    > **NOTE:** Record the **Forwarding address** using https on the AppWorksheet as the "ngrok forwarding address".

 1. Minimize the ngrok command prompt window.
 It is no longer referenced in this lab, but it must remain running.